-As codependents, we lose ourselves in relationships, unaware that losing our Self is the greatest despair.
+What if you are losing yourself in your relationship without being even aware of it?
+As codependents, we lose ourselves in relationships, unaware that losing our self is the greatest despair.

 When the relationship inevitably ends, it’s devastating, because we are lost.
 We lack autonomy because that task wasn’t completed by adulthood.
 The struggle to achieve it is typical of codependent relationships.